 Candidates who meet the essential criteria but not the desirable criteria will be offered a place on a waiting list in the event that those holding conditional offers withdraw their application.

 In order to be eligible for YLTA, you need to meet all of the following criteria.
-If you have any questions about your eligibility to apply then you can either attend the application workshop on the 15th April 2020, discuss your application with your departmental GTA Coordinator, or email firstname.lastname@example.org.
+If you have any questions about your eligibility to apply there is further information on the GTA Community site, with an option to attend an appplication support webinar on the 28 April 2021.
+You can also discuss your application with your departmental GTA Coordinator or email email@example.com.

 Should applications exceed the number of funded places on the course then the following criteria may be applied.